-Publication exception code (as per paragraph 10(a)9(a) above) should be always included for the documents, for which the complete publication in machine-readable form is not available (see paragraphs 2324 to 2726 below).
+Publication exception code (as per paragraph 9(a)9(a) above) should be always included for the documents, for which the complete publication in machine-readable form is not available (see paragraphs 2323 to 2626 below).
 Otherwise, the data element “publication exception code” should not be populated.

-The provision of the optional data elements indicated in paragraphs 10(b)9(b) and 10(c)9(c) above remains within the discretion of the IPO generating the authority file.
-The elements defined in paragraph 10(d) are considered mandatory for inclusion by the International Searching Authorities (ISAs) and the International Preliminary Examining Authorities (IPEA) of the PCT, or those IPOs wishing their publications to be included within the PCT Minimum Documentation set.
+The provision of the optional data elements indicated in paragraphs 9(b)9(b) to 9(d)9(c) above remains within the discretion of the IPO generating the authority file.

 The list of documents in the authority file should be sorted firstly by publication number, secondly by type of document (kind code), thirdly by publication date and (optionally) fourthly by publication exception code and fifthly by priority number.